jphong1111/awesome-ios-developer/README.md

 This extension makes JSON more structable
 [JSON parser pro](https://chrome.google.com/webstore/detail/json-viewer-pro/eifflpmocdbdmepbjaopkkhbfmdgijcc) **FREE** :+1:

-## JSON Decoding
+## JSONDecoder

-To use JSON Decoding in swift, you have to define the model to be Codable or Decodable
+To use JSONDecoder in swift, you have to define the model to be Codable or Decodable

 ```swift
 public typealias Codable = Decodable & Encodable